 Guideline #1.
 You think you might qualify for Medicaid, whose requirements are discussed here, because:

 - you’re single and your monthly income is less than $2,382, or

 - you’re married with a combined income less than $4,764; and

 - your total assets, whether married or single, are less than $130,380.

 MediCAID is like ‘welfare.’
 It pays for nursing home care.
 MediCARE is senior health insurance you buy at 65.
 As a rule, it does not pay for long-term nursing home care.”

 Guideline #2.
-Your assets are between $126K and $1M.
+Your assets are between $131K and $1M.
 You might need to buy insurance, but not for as much coverage as you think.
 Consult (only) an elder law attorney for help with “Medicaid planning.”
 Medicaid planning is code for shielding your assets.
 Want details?
 Again, check-out the Medicaid post.
-(This post is best enjoyed with an adult beverage.)
+(This post is best enjoyed with a stiff adult beverage.)

 Guideline #3.
 You have money flying out the Wazoo.
 “Wazoo,” from the Latin meaning: a purse or wallet containing over $1 million in assets.
 If this is you, you likely can self-insure two people.
 (2 people x 5 years of care x $100,000 annual nursing home costs = $1 million.)
 Not sure how I got these numbers?
 Check out this post for calculating your costs as well as your odds for needing long-term care.

 Consider the above before making any decisions about buying long-term care insurance.
 Then make sure you understand the three major types below.